 FXCM doesn’t offer as many shares as other brokers, with companies mostly based in the US and Europe, but you can trade Pfizer CFDs on this platform.
 On the plus side, it doesn’t charge commission and the spreads are lower than the industry average, while non-trading fees are also kept low.

-Why Buy Pfizer Shares?
+Why Do People Buy Pfizer Shares?

 Deciding which shares or stocks to buy is never an easy task, whether you’re investing in Pfizer, want to buy Amazon shares or are interested in any other company, but the ultimate decision is strictly yours to make.
 We cannot give you personalized investment advice or make the investment decision for you.
-However, to help you in your research, below is a list of elements that make Pfizer shares attractive to buy.

 Strong profitability and cash flows